CY-Marowak/FlightTicketProject/README.md

 # Flight Ticket Tracker

-An application that tracks the flight prices from time to time and notifies user while prices are lower.
+An application that tracks the flight prices from time to time and notifies user while prices are lower. <br>
 There are three ends (Desktop, Web and Mobile) for users.

 ## How It Works